dkaslovsky/textnote/README.md

 ```
 where the date format is specified in the configuration.

-Alternatively, a note can be opened by specifying by the number of days prior to the current day using the `-d` flag.
+Alternatively, a note can be opened by passing the number of days prior to the current day using the `-d` flag.
 For example,
 ```
 $ textnote open -d 1
 ```